 Beautiful location on a dam, when we arrived they were busy building a new tasting room.
 The friendly wine maker, Wickus, gave us what he called ‘a real plaas proe’ (farm tasting).
 He took a break from work and opened a couple of bottles of wine.
 They make a nice Chenin with apple, peach and spanspek flavors.
 A great Sauvignon Blanc and a nice spicy Shiraz.
 FREE TASTING

-We enjoyed Slanghoek’s beautiful location and nice tasting room.
+We enjoyed the beautiful location in the Slanghoek Valley, the farm has a very nice tasting room.
 They produce renowned and prize-winning red, white, sparkling, dessert wines and port.
 We really enjoyed the Shiraz with pepper and spicy notes, and blackberry and plum flavours.
 They gave us a delicious wine-ice-lolly when we left!
 FREE TASTING

 Jasons Hill is maybe the most picturesque cellar on the wine route.
 Top quality wines made by ‘klein Ivy’ a legendary wine maker in the area.
 Don’t miss this one!
 We left very happy with bottles of Shiraz and Chenin.